Lisly25/libft/README.md

 Part III - Bonus exercises, with functions manipulating linked lists

+Part IV. - Ft_printf - a whole other project of its own, my own version of printf

+Part V. - get_next_line - another entire project, this function is capable of reading a file line by line, using a buffer size that can be set

 A Makefile and a libft.h header file containing all the functions' prototypes are also included.

 ******HOW TO USE******